 - 2 tablespoons ancho chile powder Or New Mexico Red Chile Powder

 - radish chopped

 - If using dried hominy, soak the hominy a gallon of water for at least eight hours until it’s doubled in size.

-- In a large pot, heat up the lard and cook the onion for 10 minutes.
+In a large pot, heat up the lard and cook the onion for 7 minutes or until onions start to turn translucent..
 Add the pork and brown on each side for a couple of minutes.
 Throw in the garlic and cook for one more minute.

 - Pour the water into the pot and add the ham hock, oregano, cumin, ground cloves and chile powders.
 Bring to a boil and then turn down to a low simmer.

 - After a couple of hours, add the hominy to the pot along with the juice of one lime and the chopped cilantro.
 At this point, adjust your spices and add salt to the pot.
 Continue to cook on low for a couple more hours.

 - Pour into bowls and serve with diced onions, lime wedges, chopped cilantro, avocado slices, radish and tortillas or tortilla chips.

 Colorado Red Colorado Posole …It’s What’s for Dinner.

 From the Kitchen of Lea Ann Brown, A Denver Area Food Blog, recipes with Western flair